 As discussed above, antipsychotics are usually prescribed to help ease the symptoms of schizophrenia, mania (caused by bipolar disorder), severe depression or severe anxiety.
-Normally they are started by a specialist in psychiatry, or your GP will ask a specialist for advice on when to start them.
+Normally they are started by a specialist in psychiatry.

 Which antipsychotic is usually prescribed?

 It is thought that the older and newer types of antipsychotics work as well as each other.
 The exception to this is clozapine - it is the only antipsychotic that is thought to work better than the others.
-Unfortunately, clozapine has a number of possible serious side-effects, especially on your blood cells.
+Unfortunately, clozapine has a number of possible serious side-effects, especially on the blood cells.
 This means that people who take clozapine have to have regular blood tests.
-See below.

 In some cases, an injection of a long-acting antipsychotic medicine (depot injection) is used once symptoms have eased.
 The medicine from a depot injection is slowly released into the body and is given every 2-4 weeks.
 This aims to prevent recurrences of symptoms (relapses).
 The main advantage of depot injections is that you do not have to remember to take tablets every day.

 Video appointments with qualified counsellors are now available in Patient Access

 It is thought that, for every 10 people who take these medicines, 8 will experience an improvement in their symptoms.
 Unfortunately, antipsychotics do not always make the symptoms go away completely or for ever.

 A lot of people need to take them in the long term even when they have returned to feeling well.
 This is in order to stop their symptoms from coming back.
 Even when taking these medicines on a long-term basis and when they are helping, sometimes symptoms can come back.

 Symptoms may take 2-4 weeks to ease after starting medication and it can take several weeks for full improvement.
 The dose of the medicine is usually built up gradually to help to prevent side-effects.